junxit/us-congress-bills-115/bill.md

   >   - **(3)** *Rules of Construction*
   >     - **(A)** Nothing in this subsection shall be construed to preclude the Administrator from issuing regulations and guidance to assist States, permitting authorities, and permit applicants in implementing a national ambient air quality standard subsequent to publishing regulations and guidance for such standard under paragraph (1).
   >     - **(B)** Nothing in this subsection shall be construed to eliminate the obligation of a preconstruction permit applicant to install best available control technology and lowest achievable emission rate technology, as applicable.
-  >     - **(C)** Nothing in this subsection shall be construed to limit the authority of a State, local, or tribal permitting authority to impose more stringent emissions requirements pursuant to State, local, or tribal law than national ambient air quality standards.
+  >     - **(C)** Nothing in this subsection shall be construed to limit the authority of a State, local, or Tribal permitting authority to impose more stringent emissions requirements pursuant to State, local, or Tribal law than national ambient air quality standards.
   >   - **(4)** *Definitions* In this subsection:
   >     - **(A)** The term best available control technology has the meaning given to that term in section 169(3).
   >     - **(B)** The term lowest achievable emission rate has the meaning given to that term in section 171(3).
   >     - **(C)** The term preconstruction permit—
   >       - **(i)** means a permit that is required under this title for the construction or modification of a stationary source; and
-  >       - **(ii)** includes any such permit issued by the Environmental Protection Agency or a State, local, or tribal permitting authority.
+  >       - **(ii)** includes any such permit issued by the Environmental Protection Agency or a State, local, or Tribal permitting authority.

 - **(e)** *Contingency measures for extreme ozone nonattainment areas* Section 172(c)(9) of the Clean Air Act (42 U.S.C.
 7502(c)(9)) is amended by adding at the end the following: “Notwithstanding the preceding sentences and any other provision of this Act, such measures shall not be required for any nonattainment area for ozone classified as an Extreme Area.”.
 - **(f)** *Plan submissions and requirements for ozone nonattainment areas* Section 182 of the Clean Air Act (42 U.S.C.
 7511a) is amended—